US warns EU on making friends with China's 'dictator'

 "What Donald Trump did ... was to raise the question: 'Are you really or are you not a partner of the United States?'," Gidwitz noted.

-"And I think the answer is absolutely: 'Yes, the Europeans now, by and large, not entirely, but to a large measure have come to the conclusion yes, Nato is important and ... [spending] commitments should be kept," he added.
+"And I think the answer is absolutely: 'Yes, the Europeans now, by and large, not entirely, but to a large measure have come to the conclusion: 'Yes.
+Nato is important and ... [spending] commitments should be kept," he added.

 "If it's a broken partnership, let's call it what it is ... you [EUobserver] infer that everything was smooth under the previous administration [of US president Barack Obama], when in fact Donald Trump inherited a bunch of broken partnerships," Gidwitz said.